777 Naval Air Squadron: Fleet Requirements Unit (1941-1944)

 777 Naval Air Squadron was formed at RAF Hastings in Sierra Leone, West Africa on 1 August 1941.
 This airfield was located 8 mi south-east of the port city of Freetown, and was sited about 0.5 mi north-east of the village of Hastings.
 The squadron initially operated only Fairey Swordfish, a biplane torpedo bomber and Blackburn Roc, a naval turret fighter aircraft.
 However, by 1942 the squadron had acquired some Boulton Paul Defiant interceptor and target tug aircraft and Supermarine Walrus, an amphibious maritime patrol aircraft.

-Lodger facility for an R.N.
-Air Section on RAF station from 1 April 1940 had been granted.
+Lodger facility for an RN Air Section on the RAF station from 1 April 1940 had been granted.
 However, in March 1943, the control of the airfield was given over to the Admiralty and it was commissioned HMS Spurwing, and the airfield was also known as RNAS Hastings.
 Between 1942 and 1944, the squadron flew it's Supermarine Walrus amphibious aircraft on search and rescue sorties as well as anti-submarine patrols.
 During 1943, 777 Naval Air Squadron was involved with the air defence of Sierra Leone, a task which they fulfilled for most of the year.